 Students will be able to...

-- Appreciate the people, cultures, and nations of the world through historical and economic development.
+- Appreciate the people, cultures, and nations of the world through consideration of their social and historical development.